neyo55/devops-stage-2/README.md

 - proxy.domain - Nginx proxy manager

 ### Step 6

-Routing domains using Nginx proxy manager
-We now have everything set up, we can run docker-compose up --build to build our application and up and running.
-We would need to install Docker and Docker-compose first.

-### Step 7
 Reverse Proxying and SSL setup with Nginx proxy manager Access the Proxy manager UI by entering http://<ip_address>:81 in your browser, Ensure that port is open in your security group or firewall.
 Login with the default Admin credentials